csmets/clyde.sh/src/doc/2017/hide-yo-source-hide-yo-scripts.md

 _Below is an example of how I went about on doing this._

 In my previous article on [learning encryption]() I investigated to see if I can create my own encryption.
-While it’s definitely not a good idea for everyone to start creating their own encryption, I’m just going to use mine for this example, but you can use any encryption you want.
+While it's definitely not a good idea for everyone to start creating their own encryption, I'm just going to use mine for this example, but you can use any encryption you want.
 The idea will be in same.

 __*Disclaimer: Basic understanding of Javascript and Node is required to best understand the rest of the article :-( sorry.__

-To start this project I’m using `npm`/`node` to create a build of the encrypted html elements with the following html markup:
+To start this project I'm using `npm`/`node` to create a build of the encrypted html elements with the following html markup:

 ```html